Optimism Overview

 Whenever the sequencer creates a new L2 block for a given epoch, it must submit it to L1 as part of a batch, within

-the epoch's sequencing window (i.e. the batch must land before L1 block n + SEQUENCING_WINDOW_SIZE
+the epoch's sequencing window (i.e. the batch must land before L1 block n + SEQUENCING_WINDOW_SIZE).
+These batches are

 The sequencer does not need for a L2 block to be batch-submitted to L1 in order to build on top of it.
 In fact, batches typically contain multiple L2 blocks worth of sequenced transactions.
 This is what enables fast transaction confirmations on the sequencer.